rezan83/Chakra-PaginatorX/README.md

 </div>
 ```

-5. ### Paginator needs pagesCount, selectedPage and setSelectedPage, all are returned from usePaginator
+5. ### Paginator component needs pagesCount, selectedPage and setSelectedPage, all are returned from usePaginator.
+Notice if you have your own logic to calculate these props then you don't need usePaginator

 ```javascript
 {